Robert and Léon Morane: Career

 After the First World War the factory was dedicated primarily to production of trainers and fighter aircraft, including, notably: a single seater with canopy (1924), the MS 230 trainer which sold 1100 examples (1930), and the M.S.405/MS 406, a single seat fighter of all-metal construction, powered by a Hispano-Suiza 860 hp engine (1936–1937).

+Robert founded the Morane-Saulnier flight school, where the pilots Maurice Tabuteau and Marcel Brindejonc des Moulinais trained.

 The brothers are buried at the Père Lachaise Cemetery.